westial/commotalkie/README.md

 ### Pull ###

-The client to listen for a message in its "topic" only, until a valid message is received or timeout expires.
+This client listens for a message in its "topic" only, until a valid message is received or timeout expires.

 ```c